salrashid123/mcbn/README.md

 Basically, the network connection itself is predicated on having access to all the keys for each participant in an environment where the codebase is trusted and `Frank` cannot access any data running on the VM.

-All of this is achieved using a fairly uncommon mechanism built into `TLS`:
+All of this is achieved using a fairly uncommon mechanism built into `TLS` or the way private keys are generated

-For TCP (`TLS-PSK`):
+For TCP - `TLS-PSK`:
 * [Pre-Shared Key Ciphersuites for Transport Layer Security (TLS)](https://www.rfc-editor.org/rfc/rfc4279)

-For UDP - `DTLS with PSK`
+For UDP - `DTLS with PSK`:
 * [Datagram Transport Layer Security Version 1.2](https://www.rfc-editor.org/rfc/rfc6347)

   Basically a common `PSK` will be constructed within `Confidential Space` VM  using all participants keys (or with modification using `t-of-n` [Threshold Cryptography](https://gist.github.com/salrashid123/a871efff662a047257879ce7bffb9f13)).
 The partial keys will be released to the VM only after _it proves_ to each participant it is running trusted code and the operator (`Frank`), cannot access the system.

   The combined keys will create the same PSK on both the client and server and and then facilitate network connectivity.

+Again for TCP - `Shared RSA key derivation using constructed seeds`:

+*  The final way is to derive the same RSA private key on both ends by "seeding" the shared key into the RSA key generator.
+   This allows each side to use that common RSA key to create a CSR and then have a local CA issue a TLS x509 certificate.
+   Each end trusts the remote TLS cert and issuer but critical bit that is used to grant access is the _comparing the remote peers TLS certificates public key against the local key_.
+   Since each end uses the same RSA key, this comparison can ensure both ends recieved the same set of partial keys.

 For  more information on confidential space, see

 * [Constructing Trusted Execution Environment (TEE) with GCP Confidential Space](https://github.com/salrashid123/confidential_space)

-> **NOTE** at the moment (`2/1/23`), `Confidential Space` does *not* allow inbound network connectivity so this is a hypothetical, academic construct.
+> at the moment (`2/1/23`), `Confidential Space` does *not* allow inbound network connectivity so this is a hypothetical, academic construct.

 Though we are using a hypothetical feature of GCP `Confidential Space`, this technique can be used extended to connect multiple cloud providers.
 For example, the thereshold of keys can be decoded in a client running in [AWS Nitro Enclave](https://docs.aws.amazon.com/kms/latest/developerguide/services-nitro-enclaves.html) or [Azure SGX](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-computing-enclaves) while the server runs on GCP.